Tiadaghton State Forest Wild and Natural Areas

 Wild areas are generally extensive tracts managed to protect the forest’s wild character and to provide back country recreational opportunities.

 Algerine Swamp Natural Area

-This 84 acre gem straddles the Lycoming-Tioga county border and contains part of a glacial bog.
-The bog is prime habitat black spruce, balsam fir, and other northern plant species.
+This 84-acre gem straddles the Lycoming-Tioga county border and contains part of a glacial bog.
+The bog is prime habitat for black spruce, balsam fir, and other northern plant species.

 Bark Cabin Natural Area

-The Mid-State Trail passes through this scenic seven acre tract of old growth hemlock trees.
+The Mid-State Trail passes through this scenic 7-acre tract of old growth hemlock trees.

 Lebo Red Pine Natural Area

 In Lycoming County, east of Lucullus, this 124-acre tract supports old-growth red pine, white birch, and oaks along the First Big Fork of Trout Run.

 This extensive tract consists of 4,992 acres of second-growth oak and northern hardwood forests.
 The roadless watersheds of three streams dissecting the plateau are protected in this area.

 Torbert Island Natural Area